RhodaPoweiIyakoregha/Restaurant-Rating-Project/README.md

 Data Modelling: Star Schema.

 ## Data Modelling
-Automatically created relationship between all 5 tables are adjusted to remove unwanted relationships with the required resulting in a schema model.
+I created relationship between all 5 tables which was adjusted to remove unwanted relationships with the required resulting in a schema model.

 ![](Restaurant_modelling.png)